Parent Survey – Summer 2019

 Our pupils will be happy to show you around our award-winning nursery and primary school.

-Please see the Reception section in Admissions (above) for details of late admissions and our expression of interest form
+Please see the Reception section in Admissions (above) for details of late admissions

 We were awarded the Achievement for All Quality Lead in 2018.